primer/octicons/.github/ISSUE_TEMPLATE/feedback.md

 ### Describe the topic

-_You have an idea, feedback or suggestion to improve Octicons, tell us all about it!
-Add as much detail as you can to explain your thinking: what is your idea, why is it relevant, what should change, how will it improve Octicons?_
+_You have an idea, feedback or suggestion for icons to add to Octicons, tell us all about it!
+Add as much detail as you can: what is your idea, why is it relevant, what should change, how will it improve the Octicons library?_

 ### Anything else?